TeamCodeArena/DeliverEase/Contributing.md

 5. Or if you are using poetry, install all the dependencies to your system by: `poetry install`

-6. Make migrations into the Database: `python manage.py migrate`
+6. Make migrations into the codebase: `python manage.py makemigrations`

+7. Migrate your changes: `python manage.py migrate`

-7. Run the server locally: `python manage.py  runserver`
+8. Run the server locally: `python manage.py  runserver`

+9. Now we need to enable the git hooks so for that you need to cd to the _hooks directory and run hooks_setup file.
+    Step 1: `cd _hooks`
+    Step 2: `./hooks_setup`

+10. Now the Project's setup is completed.

+## Guidelines for Contributors

+To contribute to DeliverEase, please follow these guidelines:

-8. Check if there is a stale issue by asking out the current assignee or the maintainer about the progress of the issue or if there is a unassigned issue.
+1. Check if there is a stale issue by asking out the current assignee or the maintainer about the progress of the issue or if there is a unassigned issue.

-9. In either case get the issue assigned to yourself by commenting on the issue like I would like to work on this issue please assign me and tag a maintainer, and start working on it after you are assigned the issue.
+2. In either case get the issue assigned to yourself by commenting on the issue like I would like to work on this issue please assign me and tag a maintainer, and start working on it after you are assigned the issue.

-10. Checkout to a new branch whose name will be similar to the issue you worked on .
+3. Checkout to a new branch whose name will be similar to the issue you worked on .
 For ex. you worked on the readme you can name it as "docs/readme": `git checkout -b docs/readme`

-11. Make your changes to the codebase or documentation in your branch.
+4. Make your changes to the codebase or documentation in your branch.
 Be sure to follow the coding style and conventions used in the project.

-12. Test your changes thoroughly to ensure they work as expected.
+5. Test your changes thoroughly to ensure they work as expected.

-13. Update or create new tests where applicable and also update the dependencies if you have used a new software.
+6. Update or create new tests where applicable and also update the dependencies if you have used a new software.

-14. Ensure that all existing tests pass successfully before submitting your changes.
+7. Ensure that all existing tests pass successfully before submitting your changes.

-15. Add your changes to git.
+8. Add your changes to git.

-16. Commit your changes.
+9. Commit your changes.

-17. Write clear and concise commit messages for your changes and add GH-(issue number) for ex.add  GH-9 in the end of commit message  if you are working on issue 9.
+10. Write clear and concise commit messages for your changes and add GH-(issue number) for ex.add  GH-9 in the end of commit message  if you are working on issue 9.

-18. Add the remote upstream branch to git: `git remote add upstream https://github.com/TeamCodeArena/DeliverEase`
+11. Add the remote upstream branch to git: `git remote add upstream https://github.com/TeamCodeArena/DeliverEase`

-19. Fetch all the updates in the remote branch while you were working on the issue: `git fetch upstream`
+12. Fetch all the updates in the remote branch while you were working on the issue: `git fetch upstream`

-20. Merge your local  branch with the remote branch: `git merge upstream/main`.
+13. Merge your local  branch with the remote branch: `git merge upstream/main`.

-21. Add a remote origin: `git remote add origin <link_to_your_forked_copy>`
+14. Add a remote origin: `git remote add origin <link_to_your_forked_copy>`

-22. Push your changes to the new branch: `git push origin <name_of_ur_current_branch>`
+15. Push your changes to the new branch: `git push origin <name_of_ur_current_branch>`

-23. Go to your forked repo on Github and you will see a option to create a PR. select the option and create a PR.
+16. Go to your forked repo on Github and you will see a option to create a PR. select the option and create a PR.

-24. Provide a detailed description of your changes in the pull request, including the problem you are solving, the approach you took, and any relevant information for reviewers.
+17. Provide a detailed description of your changes in the pull request, including the problem you are solving, the approach you took, and any relevant information for reviewers.

-25. Attach an issue number in the description while creating the PR so that GitHub can automatically link it to the issue.
+18. Attach an issue number in the description while creating the PR so that GitHub can automatically link it to the issue.
 For. ex: add #9 if you are making PR for issue number 9 and also make sure to tag **@SID262000**.
 So that he can be notified about your PR and review it accordingly.

-26. Be responsive to feedback and comments on your pull request.
+19. Be responsive to feedback and comments on your pull request.
 If changes are requested, make the necessary adjustments.

-27. Once your pull request is approved and meets the project's quality standards, it will be merged into the main repository.
+20. Once your pull request is approved and meets the project's quality standards, it will be merged into the main repository.

 ## Code Style and Guidelines